pbar1/pbcloud/README.md

 Here is the basic lifecycle of a Kubernetes config:
 ![pbcloud config flow](assets/config_flow.png)

+## Basic Facts

+- All live infrastructure code is in [`source/lib/namespaces`](source/lib/namespaces).
+  It's broken down by K8s namespace, and in most cases the namespace is created automatically by the `pbcloud.RenderedKubeNamespace` class.
+  - The exception being if the namespace is created via a raw manifest that we import; while this could be overridden via a Pulumi transformation, we have not looked into that yet.
+- CRDs are imported into Pulumi and useable in TypeScript as modules available under [`source/lib/crds`](source/lib/crds).
+The import pipelne is a bit convoluted, but any YAML CRD in the [`.import`](source/lib/crds/.import) directory are scrubbed and converted into Pulumi TypeScript modules via the Taskfile target `task crds`.
+  - CRDs in the import directory are committed as well, as they are the source of truth for all the downstream CRD code.
+- Live infra in the [`materialized`](materialized) directory is deployed via `kubectl apply` initially.
+After this, the Flux `Kustomization` that was created this way keeps the cluster up to date with what's in the repo on a periodic basis.
+  - This allows us to not have to be beholden to Flux when quickly iterating, allowing dual use of Flux and `kubectl apply`.
+This also helps for disaster recovery bringup.
+Downsides are that one has to do the initial apply of the Flux Kustomization; this is an opportunity for future improvement in CD/CD.

 ## TODOs

 - Materialized configs are not initially applied automatically by Flux.
 This